 - When to Apply: To maintain Active status, designated properties must apply for the Annual Review during the 60-day period leading up to the Anniversary Date, as indicated on the most recent designation certificate.
-Submissions after the Anniversary Date are considered late and will incur a late fee. - Application & Fee: Applicants must submit an Annual Review application, pay the nonrefundable Annual Review fee in effect at the time of submission, and provide photo documentation demonstrating maintenance compliance.
+Submissions after the Anniversary Date will incur a late fee. - Application & Fee: Applicants must submit an Annual Review application, pay the nonrefundable Annual Review fee in effect at the time of submission, and provide photo documentation demonstrating maintenance compliance.